-Chapter 3 - Property Eligibility
+Chapter 4 - Property Eligibility

-3.01 Eligible Properties
+4.01 Eligible Properties

 Properties eligible for a loan under the MCC Loan Program must be located in the State of Minnesota and may include any of the following housing types listed below.
-The Lender is advised that underlying eligible products may have more restrictive property eligibility requirements.
-Refer to the Fannie Mae HFA PreferredTM, Fannie Mae HFA Preferred Risk SharingTM, and Freddie Mac HFA AdvantageTM product descriptions on Minnesota Housing's website.
+The Lender is advised that U.S. Bank and underlying eligible products may have more restrictive property eligibility requirements.
+Refer to All Regs for additional, specific U.S. Bank Home Mortgage, HFA Division, requirements and to Fannie Mae HFA PreferredTM, Fannie Mae HFA Preferred Risk SharingTM, and Freddie Mac HFA AdvantageTM product descriptions on Minnesota Housing's website.

-- A single-family detached residence - A unit within an eligible Planned Unit Development ("PUD") - An eligible unit of a condominium - A duplex that meets the following requirements: - The Borrower(s) must occupy one unit of a duplex property - The duplex property must be a residence for at least five years before the date of the new mortgage, i.e. not new construction or recently converted from non-residential use - A manufactured home built to Federal Manufactured Home Construction Safety Standards administered by HUD, permanently affixed to a foundation and taxed as real property - Manufactured or mobile homes are acceptable only for government insured/guaranteed loan products if they meet the following requirements: - Foundation: Permanently attached and anchored per manufacturer specifications to a basement, slab, or footings to the frost line - Wheels, axles, and trailer hitches must be removed - The unit must be assessed as real estate for property tax purposes - The unit must meet the requirements of the underlying loan product and the applicable insurer/guarantor - A modular home built to state building codes and delivered to the site in modular sections.
+- A single-family detached residence - A unit within an eligible Planned Unit Development ("PUD") - o A condominium unit eligible under U.S. Bank Home Mortgage, HFA Division, additional requirements as published in All Regs. - A duplex that meets the following requirements: - o The Borrower(s) must occupy one unit of a duplex property - The duplex property must be a residence for at least five years before the date of the new mortgage, i.e. not new construction or recently converted from non-residential use - A manufactured home built to Federal Manufactured Home Construction Safety Standards administered by HUD, permanently affixed to a foundation and taxed as real property.
+All loans for manufactured homes must be eligible for purchase under U.S. Bank Home Mortgage, HFA Division, additional requirements published in All Regs. - Manufactured or mobile homes are acceptable only for government insured/guaranteed loan products if they meet the following requirements: - Foundation: Permanently attached and anchored per manufacturer specifications to a basement, slab, or footings to the frost line - Wheels, axles, and trailer hitches must be removed - The unit must be assessed as real estate for property tax purposes - The unit must meet the requirements of the underlying loan product and the applicable insurer/guarantor - A modular home built to state building codes and delivered to the site in modular sections.
 Modular homes are acceptable for all financing, subject to loan product guidelines and the approval of the mortgage insurer/guarantor.

-3.02 New Construction Requirements
+4.02 New Construction Requirements